seavoi/javascript-10/README.md

 ## Next step:

--- Build your app components
+Build the "CourseDetail" component and it's friends